JonyEpsilon/gorilla-repl.org/start.md

 **Note:** currently you will need to be online in order for LaTeX to render properly.

+#### Spell checking
+Due to limititations of the underlying CodeMirror component, spell checking of the notes is currently not possible.
+A workarround is to save the report as a Clojure file and open it with an Clojure editor which supports spell checking.

+Emacs work very nice for this, as it has the 'ispell-comments-and-strings" command, which ignores the code blocks during the spell check.
+In order to have this working well, the document should be saved without the ouput.

+Gorilla has the "clear-all-output" command, which removes all output from the document, so it can be easely saved without output.

 ### Worksheet files

 You can save the contents of a window to a worksheet file.
 This will include everything you see, the code, the output,